 Moel Siabod Hiking Route Description

-This Snowdonia walk begins at Pont Cyfyng, not far from the Siabod Cafe which, by the way, is a great place to get your morning coffee or breakfast.
+This Snowdonia walk begins at Pont Cyfyng, not far from the old Siabod Cafe which has sadly closed.
 There are options to park in the large layby on the A5 or just opposite is the Bryn Glo car park which is free to use.
 Parking spaces here can fill up fast during the summer months.

 From Bryn Glo car park, cross the road and turn right to walk up the road alongside the Afon Llugwy (river).
 Take a moment to appreciate the rapids that thunder underneath the beautiful stone bridge.
 Continue up to the bridge and turn left to cross over the river.